 Participants

-A purposive sampling was used to select the research participants.
-The participant criteria for this study was that the social workers worked during the Covid-19 pandemic crisis.
-A convenience sample of 478 social workers who worked during the Covid-19 pandemic crisis participated in the study.
-Convenience sampling is a type of non-random sampling where members of the target population that meet certain practical criteria, such as availability at a given time or the willingness to participate, are included (Etikan et al. 2016).
-In addition, a snowball sampling was used.
+Purposive sampling was used to select the research participants.
+The participant criteria for this study was social workers who were working during the COVID-19 pandemic.
+A convenience sample of 478 social workers who were working during the pandemic participated in the study.
+Convenience sampling is a type of non-random sampling where members of the target population that meet certain practical criteria—such as availability at a given time or the willingness to participate—are included (Etikan et al. 2016).
+In addition, snowball sampling was used.

-Their mean age was 39.53 (SD=8.73), ranging from 25 to 68 years of age.
+The participants’ mean age was 39.53 (SD=8.73), ranging from 25 to 68 years of age.
 The majority were women (81.1%).
 The large proportion of females in the cohort is compatible with gender differences in the social work profession in Israel (Knesset Information and Research Center 2015).
-The majority (78.70%) were Jewish, and the rest were Muslims (13.40%), Christians (4.40%), and Druze (0.60%).
+The majority (78.70%) were Jewish, and the rest were Muslim (13.40%), Christian (4.40%), and Druze (0.60%).

-Participants education level was B.A.
-(38.90%), M.A.
+Participants’ education levels ranged from B.A.
+(38.90%) to M.A.
 (53.10%) and PhD (0.60%).
-About half of the sample (51.50%) were working less than full time, 28% were working full time and 20.50% were working more than full time.
+About half of the sample (51.50%) were working less than full time, 28% were working full time, and 20.50% were working more than full time.
 Seniority at work ranged from 1 to 35 years with a mean score of 8.60 (SD=6.94).
-Experience in social work as a profession ranged between 1 to 42 years, with a mean score of 12 years of experience (SD=7.95).
-Table 1 present the social work fields of the sample.
+Experience in social work as a profession ranged between 1 and 42 years, with a mean score of 12 years of experience (SD=7.95).
+Table 1 shows the social work fields represented in the sample.

+<<INSERT TABLE 1 ABOUT HERE>>

 Measures

-Well-being.—Well-being was assed using the Mental Health Continuum-Short Form (Keyes et al. 2008), that conceptualizes well-being as includes the presence of positive feelings (emotional well-being) and positive functioning in individual life (psychological well-being) and community life (social well-being) (Lamers et al. 2011).
-The scale comprises 14 items, representing various feelings of well-being.
+Well-being.—Well-being was assessed using the Mental Health Continuum-Short Form (Keyes et al. 2008), which conceptualizes well-being as including the presence of positive feelings (emotional well-being) and positive functioning in individual life (psychological well-being) and community life (social well-being; Lamers et al. 2011).
+The scale comprises 14 items representing various feelings of well-being.
 Respondents rate the frequency of every feeling in the past month on a 5-point Likert scale.
-Items were translated into Hebrew by Shrira et al. (2016).
-The scale shown good psychometric properties (Lamers et al. 2011).
+Items were translated into Hebrew by Shrira and colleagues (2016).
+The scale has shown good psychometric properties (Lamers et al. 2011).
 In the current study, the scale showed excellent internal reliability (Cronbach’s α = .85).

-Perceived stress.—Perceived stress was assessed by three items from the Perceived Stress Scale, which is the most widely used psychological instrument for measuring the perception of stress.
+Perceived stress.—Perceived stress was assessed using three items from the Perceived Stress Scale, which is the most widely used psychological instrument for measuring the perception of stress.
 It is a measure of the degree to which situations in one’s life are appraised as stressful (Cohen et al. 1983, 1994).
 This questionnaire consists of 10 items on a 5-point Likert scale ranging from 0 (“never”) to 4 (“very often”).
-This scale was chosen because it is an easy-to-use questionnaire with established acceptable psychometric properties (Lee 2012), including the Hebrew version (Ganz et al. 2019).
+This scale was chosen because it is an easy-to-use questionnaire with established and acceptable psychometric properties (Lee 2012), which extends to the Hebrew version (Ganz et al. 2019).
 In the current study, the scale showed excellent internal reliability (Cronbach’s α = .83).

-Workload.—Workload was assessed by two items from the Questionnaire on the Experience and Evaluation of Work (Veldhoven et al. 2002).
-Respondents are asked to choose the most appropriate response on a 5-point scale (very strongly disagree to very strongly agree).
+Workload.—Workload was assessed using two items from the Questionnaire on the Experience and Evaluation of Work (Veldhoven et al. 2002).
+Respondents are asked to choose the most appropriate response on a 5-point scale (“very strongly disagree” to “very strongly agree”).
 The scale demonstrated good internal consistency (Harmsen et al. 2019).
 In the current study, the scale showed adequate internal reliability (Cronbach’s α = .74).